 - Visual and media arts.
 How do community writers use genres such as podcasts, graffiti, and theater to tell stories of community?

 Deadline for proposal submissions: Friday, February 5, 2021

 We welcome proposals that discuss praxis, theorize, and offer methodologies related to any of these questions or that interpret our theme in any number of ways.
 Academics of all levels, community partners, public intellectuals, activists, and students involved with engaged pedagogy, research, activism, and social change are invited to submit a proposal that discusses how you’ll help us understand how writing functions in the local, national, and global to inform, empower, and transform.

 If you envision another format for your presentation that is not included here, propose it!
 We’re always excited to mix things up!

 Please note, you may be asked to pre-record your presentation.

-A 45-minute panel session consists of 3 speakers presenting for about 8-10 minutes each, offering plenty of time for Q and A. Presenters may propose full panels or individual presentations (8-10 minutes) that will be combined by the Conference Planning Committee.
-For full panels, please be sure to specify the individual presentation title for each speaker, if applicable.
+A 45-minute full panel session consists of 3 speakers presenting for about 8-10 minutes each, offering plenty of time for Q and A. Presenters may propose full panels or individual presentations (8-10 minutes) that will be combined by the Conference Planning Committee.
+For full panels, please be sure to specify the individual presentation title and professional affiliation for each speaker, if applicable.
 We are hoping to avoid the “read paper” and strongly encourage talks that are more interactive and dynamic.